HenryAWE/asbind20/README.md

 # Known Limitations
 1. Some version of Clang (<= 15) may fail to compile extension and test due to compiler bug.
 2. Some utilities are implemented by non-standard C++, but they are guaranteed to have correct result on common platforms, which are tested by CI.

+3. If you bind an overloaded function using syntax like `static_cast<return_type(*)()>(&func)` on MSVC, it may crash the compiler.
+The workaround is to write a standalone wrapper function with no overloading, then bind this wrapper to AngelScript.

 # License
 [MIT License](./LICENSE)